jdvr/MoneyCalculator/README.md

 MoneyCalculator
 ===============

-MoneyCalculator project for Softwaare engineer 2
+MoneyCalculator project for Software engineer 2

 This app allow user change from one currency to another.